 This plant thrives in areas with at least 4 hours of indirect sunlight, but will burn in more than 6 hours of direct sunlight.
 Plants do best in sandy or loamy soil at least 10cm deep, making them suitable for container gardening.

 Applying a dilute fertiliser with a higher phosphorous and potassium content once every two months will help encourage flowering.
 Pruning spent flowers encourages the plant to flower again.

 Take care to water directly onto the soil or do bottom-up watering as water on the leaves causes rot.

 As with all potted plants, regular repotting once a year will prevent it from becoming root bound.

 Common problems & solutions:

-Aphids, Mealy Bugs, Whiteflies, and Spider Mites often infest the plant if it has underlying problems like repeated wilting from heat stress.
+Mealy Bugs and Spider Mites often infest the plant if it has underlying problems like root rot.
 Mechanical pest control methods like pruning the infested parts are the best methods for managing these pests in the short term, but resolving the underlying problem will prevent them in the long term.